dottwav/deezer-python/docs/api_reference/resources.md

 # Resources

-A collection of Python classes modelling each type of content that is returned by the Deezer API.
+A collection of Python classes modelling each type of content that is returned by the _deezer API.

 ```{toctree}
 :maxdepth: 1